JnyJny/busylight/docs/devices/embrava.md

 values.
 Please note that this device does not follow the RGB convention of color ordering; the order of green and blue is swapped, **RBG**.
-This is only an issue if you are updating all three fields by writing a 24-bit quantity to the green value offset.
+This is only an issue if you are updating all three fields by writing a 24-bit quantity to the red value offset.

 **Example: Activate Light with Purple Color.**
 ```C